splunk/observability-workshop/content/en/imt/servicebureau/_index.md

 The top chart shows you the current subscription levels per category (shown by the red arrows at the top in the screenshot below).

-Also, your current usage of the four catagories is displayed (shown at the red lines at the bottom of the chart).
+Also, your current usage of the four categories is displayed (shown in the red lines at the bottom of the chart).

-In this example you can see that there are 25 Hosts, 0 Containers, 100 Custom Metrics and 0 High Resolution Metrics.
+In this example, you can see that there are 25 Hosts, 0 Containers, 100 Custom Metrics and 0 High Resolution Metrics.

 ![Billing and Usage-top](../images/usage-detail.png)